 Business culture in Belgium

-Belgium is a good place to start up a business and it has a strong entrepreneurial culture, especially in Brussels and some of the bigger cities.
-If you are thinking of starting a business in Belgium, it’s important to do your research on the local market and make sure you have a viable business idea.
+Belgium is a good place to start up a business.
+It has a strong entrepreneurial culture, especially in Brussels and some of the bigger cities.
+If you’re thinking of starting a business in Belgium, do your research on the local market and make sure you have a viable business idea.
 You can get support from the European Enterprise Network if you think you have a business idea worth expanding on.
 There are many sectors where expats can look to start a business in Belgium, however.
-The country’s largest sector is the service sector, with tourism, financial, and IT services all strong.
-Manufacturing is also a key sector, accounting for around one-sixth of GDP, with petrochemicals, food and beverages, and scientific equipment among the leading areas of Belgian manufacturing.
+The country’s largest sector is the service sector, with tourism, financial, as well as IT services all showing strength.
+Manufacturing is also a key sector, accounting for around one-sixth of GDP.
+Petrochemicals, food and beverages, and scientific equipment are the leading areas of Belgian manufacturing.

 Who can start a business in Belgium?